 Symptoms of GME in dogs

-Since there are three different types of GME, the symptoms will vary accordingly.
-However, some symptoms that may occur include:
+The symptoms will vary accordingly since there are three different types of GME.
+However, some signs that may occur include:

 - Lack of coordination,